cwwcww/prusa-mini-bowden-compensation/README.md

 [Open an issue](https://github.com/cwwcww/prusa-mini-bowden-compensation/issues).

+If g-code processing crashes, error details in `bowden_compensation_last_crash.txt` file in the same directory where the binary is located may come useful.

 ## Want to discuss or contribute?

 Contributions are welcomed, appreciated and encouraged.
 If you want to contribute non-trivial amounts of changes, please open an issue and describe your ideas first.